-Purchasers often prefer to conduct due diligence of legal, financial, environmental and technical matters concerning the transaction, particularly with respect to real estate property acquired for investment in industrial and commercial activities, and high-value property.
+Purchasers often prefer to conduct due diligence of legal, financial, environmental, and technical matters concerning the transaction, particularly with respect to real estate property acquired for investment in industrial and commercial activities, and high-value property.

-Depending on the scope of the investment, the due diligence procedure will encompass a review of the title deed registry records, zoning status and the physical status of the real estate property.
+Depending on the scope of the investment, the due diligence procedure will encompass a review of the title deed registry records, zoning status and the physical status of the real estate property together with the satisfaction of the required permits.
 The outcome of the due diligence review facilitates the decision whether to realize the acquisition and the determination of the seller's representations and warranties should the transaction proceed.

-• Real property sale agreement
+Real property sale agreement

 Generally, real property sale agreements are drawn up in official form at the title deed registry office.
 Any sale agreements not drawn up in the official form are null and void.
-The official bill of sale shall contain all essential elements of the transaction, including information on the real estate property subject to transfer, the parties and the purchase price.
-Furthermore, the parties may provide their mutual representations and warranties and certain performance or nonperformance obligations in the official bill, if desired.
-The sale procedure shall be realized in the presence of a title deed officer and by means of the official bill.
+(On June 28, 2022, a law introduced the authority of public notaries to execute real estate sales contracts, but the entry into force of this regulation was postponed until July 1, 2023.)
+The official bill of sale shall contain all essential elements of the transaction, including information on the real estate property subject to transfer, the parties, and the purchase price.
+Furthermore, the parties may provide their mutual representations and warranties and certain performance or non-performance obligations in the official bill, if desired.
+The sale procedure shall be signed in the presence of a title deed officer and by means of the official bill.

-Each party to the real property sale agreement must separately pay, as a title fee, 2% (for year 2018) (subject to change each year) of the current property tax value of the real estate property, as determined by the municipality or the purchase price, whichever is higher.
+Each party to the real property sale agreement must separately pay, as a title fee, 2% (for year 2023) (subject to change each year) of the current property tax value of the real estate property, as determined by the municipality or the purchase price, whichever is higher.

-• Real property preliminary sales agreement
+Real property preliminary sales agreement